Mechazawa/REDBetter-crawler/README.md

     $ pip install --user -r requirements.txt

-Furthermore, you need several external programs: mktorrent, flac, lame, and sox.
+Furthermore, you need several external programs: mktorrent 1.1+, flac, lame, and sox.
 The method of installing these programs varies depending on your operating system, but if you're using something like Ubuntu you can do this: